Hell of a ride

 Did it work?

 The reception blew us away.
-People love the new Oslo City Bike, and by the end of the 2016 season over 2 million bike rides had been completed – double the amount of the year before!
-As the 2017 season is coming to a close, the trip count this year has surpassed 2,6 million.
-The system has also been brought to the city of Bergen, running on the same software we made back in 2016.
+People loved the new Oslo City Bike, and by the end of the 2016 season over 2 million bike rides had been completed – double the amount of the year before!
+When the 2017 season ended, the trip count had surpassed 2,6 million.